Engin-Boot/pong-stage-shanky1409/Stage0/single-player.md

 ## Acceptance Criteria

-### Scenario: Choose difficulty setting
+### Scenario: Select Player 1 Name

   Given the application is running

   When I select Single Player(vs CPU) in the menu

-  Then display three diffulty level(Easy, Medium, Hard)
+  Then change player 1 name as the name selected

-### Scenario: Select Name
+### Scenario: Choose Difficulty Setting

   Given the application is running

-  When the user score 10 points first
+  When I select Single Player(vs CPU) in the menu and then selects the name

-  Then declare the user as winner
+  Then display three difficulty level(Easy, Medium, Hard)

 ### Scenario: User Winning